jenningst/exercism-solutions/README.md

 ## Contributions

-These solutions are my own work.
+The base solutions are my own work, whereas, the tests (i.e *.spec.js files) are from the Exercism.io.

 ## Authors